 Best Tablets for Animation

 Animation tablets are an excellent tool and using one can greatly simplify your animating process.
 They have become an indispensable part of every animator’s toolkit, and for most professionals it’s hard to imagine getting any work done without one.
 And once you do get used to drawing on tablets it might be hard to go back.
 I’ve almost completely stopped drawing by hand and when I do I keep getting frustrated that I don’t have an undo option or an eraser, and how messy I am.
 It’s hard to find out which are the best animation tablets, and which option to go for; whether you should focus on prices, functions, screen size or some other factor.
-Listed below are three different types of drawing tablets; each, in our opinion, the best choice in its price range.
+Listed below are different types of drawing tablets; each, in our opinion, the best choice in its price range.

 An integrated 21.5 inch display, 2048 level of pressure sensitivity.
-The absolute best when it comes to animation tablets.
 If you can afford it, it’s a must buy because it offers the best price/quality ratio.
 For details, reviews and prices click here.

 2048 level of pressure sensitivity, wireless, pen with a digital eraser.
 A great choice if you are looking for a more affordable solution.
 For details, reviews and prices click here.